 International Biotechnology Trust plc - IBT

-Targeting high growth, International Biotechnology Trust plc (IBT) backs innovative companies addressing high unmet medical needs and offers investors the opportunity for good returns while making a positive social impact.
+Targeting high growth, International Biotechnology Trust plc (IBT) backs innovative companies addressing high unmet medical needs and offers investors the opportunity for financial returns.

 Seeking the best in biotech